Artichokes, Myths and Legends

 Globe Artichoke History

-It makes you wonder who first discovered that globe artichokes were edible!
-Thousands of years
+Have you ever wondered who first discovered that globe artichokes were edible!
+Thousands of

-ago globe artichokes had very prickly exteriors but with human's curiosity, determination and
+years ago globe artichokes had very prickly exteriors but with human's curiosity,

-courage, they dared to risk tasting these thorny, armoured vegetables only to discover their
+determination and courage, they dared to risk tasting these thorny, armoured vegetables only

-sweet protected hearts!
-Even though food historians cannot pinpoint precisely where or when
+to discover their sweet protected hearts!
+Even though food historians cannot pinpoint

 Globe artichokes are thought to have originated in North Africa beginning as a thorny, wild